 For more information on this topic, or to learn how Baker Tilly accounting and assurance specialists can help, contact our team.

 We have partnered with Thomson Reuters to issue our monthly Accounting insights.
-Please feel free to contact Baker Tilly at firstname.lastname@example.org if you have any questions related to these articles or Baker Tilly's Accounting and Assurance Services. © 2016 Thomson Reuters/Tax & Accounting.
+Please feel free to contact Baker Tilly at firstname.lastname@example.org if you have any questions related to these articles or Baker Tilly's Accounting and Assurance Services. © 2017 Thomson Reuters/Tax & Accounting.
 All Rights Reserved.